4bitFox/divergence-meter/README.md

 ### Nixie Tubes:

 Wire the 170V source to the Anode to the Tube.
+Don't forget the resistor inbetween!!

 #### Digits: